FAQs about careers in the psychological professions

-- Can I work as an assistant in the psychological therapies?
+- Can I work as an assistant in the psychological professions?

-- Where can I find more information about careers in the psychological therapies?
+- Where can I find more information about careers in the psychological professions?

 Careers in the psychological therapies include counsellors, high intensity therapists, assistant psychologists, psychological wellbeing practitioners, psychologists (working in clinical, counselling, forensic and health areas of psychology) and psychotherapists.